home-sweet-gnome/dash-to-panel/README.md

 How do I move the notifications to somewhere other than the top center?
 [Panel OSD](https://extensions.gnome.org/extension/708/panel-osd)

-How do I change workspaces by scrolling the mouse wheel in the empty space?
-[Top Panel Workspace Scroll](https://extensions.gnome.org/extension/701/top-panel-workspace-scroll/)

 How do I display Minimize & Maximize buttons?
 In the Tweak Tool application, turn on `Windows > Titlebar Buttons > Minimize & Maximize`.

 How do I reset the extension to its default settings? `dconf reset -f /org/gnome/shell/extensions/dash-to-panel/`.